bobbylite/dotnet-woodys-wild-guess/README.md

 ## :file_folder: Projects

-The solution contains three projects:
+The solution contains two projects:

 1. **Blazor Server**: This project handles the server-side rendering of the Blazor application.
 2. **Blazor Client**: This project is responsible for the client-side logic and UI of the Blazor application.